MCT-master/mct-master.github.io/_posts_draft/2023-03-12-jackeh-ritmo-mid-semester-concert.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A-JyaKxe4U4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Student Reflections

+After the performance, we spoke to the RITMO performers to understand their experience of playing telematic music.
+This was their first experience of network musical performance for all the musicians, therefore we were excited to learn more about their perspectives.
+The performers all found the experience to be rewarding.
+However, they also identified several issues which largely fall into two categories: those inherent to telematic performance, and flaws with our specific setup.

+All the RITMO performers found that they missed the physical aspect of performing together in the same room.
+Specifically, they found it difficult to properly feel the groove as this relies as much on feeling physical movements together as it does listening to bandmates.
+This could be rectified partly through changes to the setup in each location.
+The Salen camera was placed facing towards the performers which the RITMO performers said made them feel like they were playing to, rather than with, their counterparts.
+Placing the Salen camera amongst or behind the performers could have therefore helped to alleviate this issue.
+Relatedly, the RITMO performers were seeing the Salen musicians on a fairly large TV.
+A larger view, such as the large projector screens included in the NMP kit, could have helped to make the RITMO performers feel like they were part of the action.

+The RITMO performers also identified that performing using headphones felt unnatural and took away from the live feeling of the performance, instead feeling more like a studio or practice session.
+We chose to use headphones for two main reasons: to minimise bleed into the trumpet and guitar microphones, and because the speakers at our disposal were not large enough for monitoring over loud brass instruments.
+It is therefore possible that we could have relied on monitoring through wedge speakers, but this might have caused issues with bleed and feedback.

 # Conclusion